For mom, it is heartbreaking.

 - Dad has a deep voice.
 Those with deeper voices are seen to be more powerful and influential.

-It is vital that you support each other during this time.
-Working together as a team is the only way you are going to get through this.
+You must support each other during this time.
+Working together as a team is the only way you will get through this.

 Talk to each other.
 Formulate a plan of attack, and don’t give up until you reach the promised land!